Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Overview

-This is a limesurvey plugin to create a downloadable pdf, send this pdf as an attachment to an email and show survey results after a respondent completes on the completed page.
+This is a limesurvey plugin to create a downloadable pdf, send this pdf as an attachment with an email and show survey results after a respondent completes on the completed page.

 Dependencies: Composer, Phantomjs, h2p, swiftmailer